snoyberg/posa-chapter/warp.md

 Many have hit upon the idea of creating
 N event-driven processes to utilize N cores (Fig XXX).
+Each process is called *worker*.
-Port 80 must be shared for web servers.
+A service port must be shared among workers.
 Using the prefork technique (please don't confuse with Apache's prefork mode), port sharing can be achieved by modifying code slightly.

 ![1 process per core](3.png)

-One web server that uses this architecture is nginx.
+One web server that uses this architecture is `nginx`.
 Node.js used the event-driven architecture in the past but it also implemented this scheme recently.